Research Strategy

 What is Nachträge?

-Nachträge are later marginal notes added to entries in German church books (Kirchenbücher) that record additional life events—such as a person’s confirmation, marriage, death, or migration—made months or even decades after the original entry.
+Nachträge are later marginal addenda added to entries in German church registers that record additional life events such as a person’s confirmation, marriage, death, or migration.

-They serve to link multiple church records to the same individual and are essential for confirming identity across a person’s lifetime.
+They link multiple church records to the same individual and confirm their identity over their lifetime.

 Why the Nachträge is Important